Lionel Pizzinat

-Lionel Pizzinat (born 8 August 1977 in Vernier) is a Swiss footballer who spent most of his playing career at Servette FC.
+Lionel Pizzinat (born 8 August 1977) is a Swiss footballer who spent most of his playing career at Servette FC.

+Career

 Pizzinat started his career at the Geneva club Servette.
-During the 2001–02 season he moved to the Serie B club A.S.
+During the 2001–02 season, he moved to the Serie B club A.S.
 Bari until January 2005, when he moved to their league rival Verona.
 The following season, he played for Venezia at Serie C2, but on 5 April 2006 Pizzinat returned to Servette at 1.
 Liga for their team rebuild after they were declared bankrupt.